hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

     Changing this forces a new resource to be created.

 * `description` - (Optional) A brief description of this resource.

-* `disk` - (Optional) Disks to attach to the instance.
-This can be specified multiple times for multiple disks.
-Structure is documented below.

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance.